Best daily deals

 The Bose Sport Earbuds true wireless workout earbuds outside of the open charging case; the earbuds are facing belly-up so the StayHear Max ear tips are in full view.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

 Bose’s StayHear Max ear tips may not look the most comfortable, but they most certainly are.

 Even though Bose’s earbuds are very good, the company shouldn’t grow complacent: there are plenty of improvements it can make to its earphones via firmware updates.
-We’ve seen other companies release big feature drops after the initial release of a product, and Bose already added features and improved connection stability, which is a good sign.
-Bose soon added a custom EQ module to the Bose Music app, which is a trend for the company as it did the same for the Bose Noise Canceling Headphones 700 at the behest of its users.
+We’ve seen other companies release big feature drops after the initial release of a product, and Bose has already added features and improved connection stability, which is a good sign.
+Bose soon added a custom EQ module to the Bose Music app, a trend for the company as it did the same for the Bose Noise Canceling Headphones 700 at the behest of its users.

-Though there’s plenty of room for improvement, there’s a lot to love about Bose’s second-generation totally wireless workout earphones.
+Though there’s plenty of room for improvement, there’s a lot to love about Bose’s second-generation wireless workout earphones.
 If you want a versatile pair of earbuds that sound very good, you might want to snag this on promotion.
 Anyone interested in the Bose Sport Earbuds but wants something bone conduction-esque should consider the Bose Sport Open Earbuds.

 Bose Sport Earbuds